The Best Keyboards for Mac!

 Features and Reviews

-Due to their low-profile keys, most Apple custom keyboards aren't designed for gamers.
-This makes it difficult to find a decent gaming keyboard that is also fully compatible with your Mac.
-Fortunately, Logitech has been playing well with macOS for a long time, and its G910 Orion Spark offers the same level of Mac support as other keyboards in its "G" (gaming) line.
-In addition to Mac support, the G910 uses its own custom-made “Romer-G” mechanical switches.
+Because of their low-profile keys, most Apple custom keyboards aren't designed for gamers.
+So, finding a decent gaming keyboard that's also fully compatible with your Mac can be difficult.
+Fortunately, Logitech has long been a strong macOS player, and its G910 Orion Spark offers the same level of Mac support as other keyboards in its "G" (game) line.
+In addition to Mac support, the G910 uses its own custom "Romer-G" mechanical switches.

-The result is up to 25% faster activation, making it one of the fastest mechanical gaming keyboards you can buy.
-Still, the switches are some of the quietest we've ever heard, meaning your coworkers aren't likely to file a noise complaint.
-With a palette of 16 million colors, customizable per-key RGB lighting adds a touch of flair, and the keys are well sealed so that light doesn't bleed around the edges.
+The result is up to 25% faster actuation, making it one of the fastest mechanical gaming keyboards you can buy.
+Yet, the switches are among the quietest we've ever heard, meaning your colleagues aren't likely to complain about the noise.
+With a palette of 16 million colors, the customizable per-key RGB lighting adds a touch of flair, and the keycaps are well sealed so the light doesn't bleed over the edges.

-Nine dedicated “G-keys” can be programmed with custom macros, uniquely assigned to each game.
-When it comes to on-the-fly adjustments, the Logitech G910 Orion Spark features a volume roller as well as the usual set of dedicated multimedia keys.
-The G910 also incorporates another interesting and unique feature: Arx, which allows you to use your smartphone or tablet as a second screen to view additional in-game content or general system statistics.
+Nine dedicated "G keys" can be programmed with custom macros, uniquely assigned to each game.
+For on-the-fly adjustments, the Logitech G910 Orion Spark features a volume wheel as well as the usual set of dedicated media keys.
+The G910 also includes another interesting and unique feature: Arx, which lets you use your smartphone or tablet as a second screen to display additional in-game content or general system statistics.

 The +

-• Romer-G switches provide excellent mechanical feel for typing or gaming
+• Romer-G switches offer an excellent mechanical feel for typing or gaming

 • Customizable macros and backlighting